 Many of these new members were "learned gentlemen" who were interested in the philosophical and intellectual trends that were transforming the European intellectual landscape at the time, such as rationalism, the scientific method and Newtonian physics.
 The men were equally interested in questions of morality — especially how to build moral character.
 Out of this new focus grew "speculative Freemasonry," which began in the 17th century.
 This modernized form of Masonry deemphasized stone working and the lodges became meeting places for men dedicated to and associated with liberal Western values, Jacob said.

 "Freemasonry as we know it today grew out of the early 18th century in England and Scotland," she said.
 A major turning point in Freemason history occurred in 1717, when the members of four separate London lodges gathered together to form what became known as the Premier Grand Lodge of England.
 This Grand Lodge became the focal point of British Masonry and helped to spread and popularize the organization.
 Freemasonry spread rapidly across the continent; soon there were Masonic lodges scattered throughout Europe, from Spain and Portugal in the west to Russia in the east.
-It was also established in the North American colonies during the first half of the 18th century.
+It was also established in the North American colonies during the first half of the 18th century, according to Jessica Harland-Jacobs.

 By the late 18th century, at the height of the Enlightenment, Freemasonry carried considerable social cachet.
 "Being a Mason signaled that you were at the forefront of knowledge," Jacob said.

 Freemasonry wasn't always welcomed, however.
-In the United States in the 1830s, for example, a political party known as the Anti-Masonic Party formed, the Washington Post reported.
+In the United States in the 1830s, for example, a political party known as the Anti-Masonic Party formed, the Washington Post reported (opens in new tab).
 It was the nation's original third political party and its members were dedicated to countering what they believed was Freemasonry's undue political influence.
 William Seward, who went on to become President Abraham Lincoln's secretary of state, began his political career as an Anti-Masonic candidate.

 Can women and minorities become Freemasons?